 - Patient, caring people (can be singles, couples or families).

-- A safe, secure and stable family home as the children are supported to heal from emotional and physical experiences tied to the past.
+- Safe, secure and stable family homes where children can be supported to heal from emotional and physical experiences tied to the past.

 Support for foster carers

 The UnitingCare foster and kinship care team will be with you every step of the way along your foster caring journey.
 You will receive:

 - Access to a carer support group that offers peer support.